fwojcik/smhasher3/CONTRIBUTING.md

 ------------

 For code style, the ideal would be to use the [uncrustify](https://github.com/uncrustify/uncrustify) tool on your source tree as you stage commits.
-The current `.uncrustify` file for SMHasher3 refers to a number of settings that only exist in my private branch (until I polish them up for submission to that project), so you will get errors about them which should be ignorable.
+The current `.uncrustify` file for SMHasher3 refers to a number of settings that only exist in my private branch (until I maybe someday polish them up for submission to that project), so you will get errors about them which should be ignorable.

 Since that would be something of a large ask, it is definitely not a requirement for submitting code.
 However, please follow the following basic code style tenets if possible: